Arjun31415/tabnine-lapce-plugin/README.md

 Does not work as of now.
 Only downloads the executables.
-Not sure how to go about the completion because it needs to send speicifc requests every time user types something
+Not sure how to go about the completion because it needs to send specific requests every time user types something